 Customer Relationship Management, a fully online course designed by Nancy Rauseo, lecturer, has been recognized as a 2012 Blackboard Exemplary Course.
 More than 180 faculty/schools entered nominations with only approximately 30 winning the designation.
 As a winner, she has been invited to attend BbWorld, Blackboard’s annual user conference, which will be held in New Orleans, LA July 10-12, 2012.

-Tags: Amanda Bullough, Arturo Castellanos, Candace Atamanik-Dunphy, College of Business, David Hinds, Deanne Butchey, Decision Sciences and Information Systems, Department of Finance and Real Estate, Department of Management and International Business, Department of Marketing, Dileep Rao, FIU, FIU Business, Florida International University, Gloria Deckard, Helen Simon, Jean Gordon, Jerry Haar, Joyce J. Elam, Juan I. Sanchez, Katherine Franceschi, Ken H. Johnson, MACC, Maija Renko, Management Information Systems, Master of Accounting, Mayra Beers, MIS, Modesto Maidique, Monica Chiarini Tremblay, Nancy Borkowski, Nancy Rauseo, Robert W McGee, Ronald Lee, School of Accounting, Steve Zanakis, Sushil Gupta, Teresa Hernandez
+Tags: Amanda Bullough, Arturo Castellanos, Candace Atamanik-Dunphy, College of Business, David Hinds, Deanne Butchey, Decision Sciences and Information Systems, Department of Finance and Real Estate, Department of Management and International Business, Department of Marketing, Dileep Rao, Faculty Notes, FIU, FIU College of Business, Florida International University, Gloria Deckard, Helen Simon, Jean Gordon, Jerry Haar, Joyce J. Elam, Juan I. Sanchez, Katherine Franceschi, Ken H. Johnson, MACC, Maija Renko, Management Information Systems, Master of Accounting, Mayra Beers, MIS, Modesto Maidique, Monica Chiarini Tremblay, Nancy Borkowski, Nancy Rauseo, Robert W McGee, Ronald Lee, School of Accounting, Steve Zanakis, Sushil Gupta, Teresa Hernandez

 Is this your first time here?
 Subscribe to our